aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/data-validation/_index.md

 ##### **Programming Sample: Whole Number Data Validation**
 With this type of validation, users can enter only whole numbers within a specified range into the validated cells.
 The code examples that follow show how to implement the [WHOLE_NUMBER](https://apireference.aspose.com/java/cells/com.aspose.cells/validationtype#WHOLE_NUMBER) validation type.
 The example creates the same data validation using Aspose.Cells that we created using Microsoft Excel above.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-WholeNumberDataValidation-WholeNumberDataValidation.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-WholeNumberDataValidation-WholeNumberDataValidation.java" >}}

 ##### **Programming Sample: Decimal Data Validation**
 With this type of validation, the user can enter decimal numbers into the validated cells.
 In the example, the user is restricted to enter decimal value only and the validation area is A1:A10.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-DecimalDataValidation-DecimalDataValidation.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-DecimalDataValidation-DecimalDataValidation.java" >}}